Ben Roethlisberger Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Season Stats

-- He also adds nine rushing yards (1.8 ypg) on six carries.
+- He has added nine rushing yards on six carries, averaging 1.8 yards per game.

-- The Steelers, who rank 27th in the NFL in points scored, have dropped back to pass 65.9% of the time while running the ball 34.1% of the time.
+- The Steelers, who rank 27th in the NFL in points scored, have dropped back to pass 65.9% of the time while opting for the ground attack 34.1% of the time.

 - Roethlisberger has attempted 20 of his 195 passes in the red zone, accounting for 71.4% of his team's red zone plays.